Housing & Residential Life at Eastern...where your college experience begins!Apply Now

 Q: How can I request an international roommate?

-A: To request an international roommate, email the Housing office at email@example.com and include your name, EWU ID, and your request to have an international roommate.
-Please include in the subject line your name, EWU ID, and "International Roommate".
-We welcome requests for specific nationalities.
+A: Having an international roommate is a wonderful experience and one that we encouage all students to take advantage of.
+To request an international roommate, email the Housing office at firstname.lastname@example.org and include your name, Net ID, and your request to have an international roommate.
+Please include in the subject line "International Roommate."

 Q: Can I edit my application after I have submitted it?